w3c/publ-wg/WorkMode/index.md

 # *— DRAFT —*
 {: .no_toc}

-This document defines and describes the Publishing WG's *Real Work Modes* including: Participation and Communication, Meetings, Call for Consensus, Mail List usage, links to important resources, etc.
+This document defines and describes the Publishing WG's *Real Work Modes*, including Participation and Communication, Meetings, Calls for Consensus, Mail List usage, and links to important resources.

 Note that the [WG's Charter](https://www.w3.org/2017/04/publ-wg-charter/) formally defines the general framework of the group's working mode.
 In all cases, the Charter and/or the [W3C Process Document](//www.w3.org/Consortium/Process/) overrides the information in this document.
-Nevertheless, document contains additional information about how the group *really* works and as such, this information may be particularly useful to new members of the group.
+Nevertheless, this document contains additional information about how the group *really* works, so this information may be particularly useful to new members of the group.

 This document is a *Living Document* and as such will change.
-Members of the group are encouraged to edit (e.g. to update, correct, etc.) the information in this  document.
+Members of the group are encouraged to edit (e.g. to update, correct, etc.) the information.
 Comments about this document are welcome via issues and pull request on the [group’s “admin” repository](https://github.com/w3c/publ-wg/) or via emails sent to the group’s [`public-publ-wg@w3.org`](mailto:public-publ-wg@w3.org) e-mail list, using a subject prefix of <code>[WorkMode] ...</code>.

 **Table of Content**
 * TOC